Where do we begin?

 Identify the people in your congregation that are already involved in the foster care world (foster families, caseworkers, CASAs, etc.).
 Discovering who they are will allow you to do the following as simple first steps:

-- Create an appreciation event.
-This can breathe life into those who have stepped into this missional space.
+Create an appreciation event.
+This can breathe life into those who have stepped into this space.

-- Ask them how you could most effectively support them, and then develop ways to do those things.
+Ask them how you could most effectively support them.
+Then, develop ways to do those things.

-- If Care Community-style support is desired, first learn how to bring support to those already fostering and then work on growth.
+If Care Community-style support is desired, first learn how to bring support to those already fostering and then work on growth.
 Begin by developing an approach to recruit the supporting cast members.
 You may unintentionally develop awareness that causes growth.
 That’s okay.
-But don’t try to begin by stimulating foster family growth.

-Create a private Facebook group to share important foster care information (new placements, event details, helpful blogs, etc.) and to celebrate adoptions and reunifications with those in your ministry.
+Create a private Facebook group to share important foster care information (newly approved foster families, event details, helpful blogs, etc.) and to celebrate adoptions and reunifications with those in your ministry.

 This is used for camps, music lessons, and emergency supplies at placement.
 View our Financial Support Guidelines.

-Adoption, reunification, or acknowledgement gifts are DIY projects that a volunteer can do.
+Adoption, reunification, or acknowledgement gifts can be DIY projects that a volunteer can do.

 Families love Fostering Together shirts.
-Encourage people to wear them to church, Huddles, etc. Shirts are subtle advertising for the ministry.
+Encourage people to wear them to church and events.
+Shirts are subtle advertising for the ministry.

 Pre-Registration for Children’s Environments